Ben754444/no-reaction-spam/README.md

 Into this
 ![non chaos](static/non-chaos.png)

 When clicked, the tick will show all reactions, and the cross will remove itself and the tick.
-These are optional and can be disabled in the settings tab for ultimate spam removal.
+These are optional and can be disabled in the settings tab to remove all emojis completely.

 Additionally, the reaction count for the tick emoji shows the number of reactions hidden.